-When it comes to Brazilian foods, Brazilian steakhouses tend to get a lion’s share of the credit.
+When it comes to popular Brazilian food, Brazilian steakhouses tend to get a lion’s share of the credit.
 A lot of people know Fogo de Chao swept America with its red and green stop-and-go system for getting more meat.
-But Brazilian cuisine is so much more than that.
+But traditional Brazilian cuisine is so much more than that.

 Read on to tempt your tastebuds with the best Brazilian cuisine.